Over the years, I’ve worked with several first-time homebuyers, and I know that buying in today’s market is particularly tricky because:

 5. Work with one skilled agent to undertake a systematic search

 Find and hire one agent to work with you.
-Interview a few or several, or get a recommendations from a friend or family member.
+Interview a few or several, or get recommendations from a friend or family member.
 I often see people going helter-skelter from one home to the next in different areas of town with no systematic strategy for their searches.
-This is a great way to get caught up in excitement and buy a house that may not be the best fit for you.
+This is a great way to get caught up in the excitement and buy a house that may not be the best fit for you.

 Also, I often see people going to the listing agent thinking that is going to get them the best deal or best chances of getting a property.
 Remember the listing agent has a duty to the seller – not to you, the buyer.
 Enter into a buyer agency agreement and put a great agent to work for you.

 Great agents are trained listeners.
 They know the market inside and out and can quickly identify homes and areas that you may not know about or have overlooked.
 Take advantage of this experience and expertise!
 Great agents are also expert negotiators.
 That doesn’t always mean they are going to get you a huge discount on the property, but it could mean additional terms, like occupancy, inclusions, or repairs.
 In this strong market, they may get you positioned over multiple other offerers and get your offer selected.
 It’s the difference between you getting your house or not!

 Buy a home that allows you and your family to live the best life possible!
 At the end of the day, a home is where you are going to build your lived experience – it should contribute to the best, most memorable experiences possible.
 Find a home that maximizes these things for you and everything else will be fine.
 My suggestion is to not buy your home as an investment first.
 Before the great recession, people often bought as many homes as they could afford thinking it was maximum leverage.
 Well, buying beyond what you need is a waste of money.
 Today the trend is going back toward smaller, more efficient homes.